by Gary Wolf

 To get you started in thinking about what a world of open tools for self-tracking will be like, take a look at the sensors on the Card10, an open source instrument given out as the badge for participants in the Chaos Communication Camp near Berlin last summer.
 The Card10 comes with sensors for humidity, air pressure, temperature and air quality as well as a virtual gyroscope (accelerometer + magnetometer), ECG & heart rate sensor.
 While there is still a lot of work involved in making open instruments accessible to more people, the question of what kinds of measurements can and should be provided by the open stack has its first set of answers already.

 Of course, much of the work to be done is not technical.
-Science teachers at both the primary and secondary level will play a crucial role in expanding access to everyday science, as new tools can help students begin empirical adventures into the world of their own experience.
-Training for health care allied professionals is also badly needed, since many people exploring personal questions with everyday science are dependent on healthcare for important resources, such as assessments, drugs, medical implants, and surgeries.
-Through collaboration with Dr. Martijn de Groot’s program training health care professionals at the QS Institute in the Netherlands, we’ve seen how nurses and physical therapists can make everyday science part of their toolkit, deepening their commitment to make practice more like research, and research more like practice.
+Science teachers at both the primary and secondary level will play a crucial role in expanding access to personal science, as new tools can help students begin empirical adventures into the world of their own experience.
+Training for health care allied professionals is also badly needed, since many people exploring personal questions with personal science are dependent on healthcare for important resources, such as assessments, drugs, medical implants, and surgeries.
+Through collaboration with Dr. Martijn de Groot’s program training health care professionals at the QS Institute in the Netherlands, we’ve seen how nurses and physical therapists can make personal science part of their toolkit, deepening their commitment to make practice more like research, and research more like practice.

 We have a long way to go, but we can build on this progress to address the health and civic emergencies we face in the 21st century.
 When I think about a world that allows everybody the tools and support they need to explore their own questions empirically —my world of 10 million discoveries — I find myself inspired not only by the potential content of these discoveries but also by the positive cultural challenge they pose in a world where a global crisis of authority has damaged civic trust.
 The ability to make our own discoveries fundamentally alters the power dynamics of healthcare and public health.
 Meanwhile, broad participation in reasoning about ourselves strengthens our mutual respect for one another as rational beings, each of us with a legitimate interest in figuring out our own future.
 This mutual respect is fundamental to democracy, indispensable to long term survival — and far from secure.

-If this topic is new to you, I hope I’ve prompted you to think about how the power of everyday science could help you explore your own questions.
+If this topic is new to you, I hope I’ve prompted you to think about how the power of personal science could help you explore your own questions.
 And if you’re already involved in self-research or are making self-tracking tools that could be useful to others, please let us know about your projects.
 Our hashtag for this essay is #10milliondiscoveries, and I’ll keep an eye out for your replies.